 How do we prevent Modern Slavery in our global supply chain?

-This ensures that all suppliers are:
+Compliance to the ETI base code ensures that all suppliers are:

 • Operating with freedom of association and the right to collective bargaining